Updated 09 July 2020

 Note that any grants received will represent taxable income and should be included on your 2020/21 tax return as additional self-employed income.

-The criteria for claiming the second grant are the same as for the first; individuals qualifying will need to have submitted their 2018/19 Self-Assessment tax return (with an extension to 23 April being granted if not yet being filed), have been trading during 2019/20 and intend to continue trading in 2020/21.
+The criteria for claiming the second grant are the same as for the first; individuals qualifying will need to have submitted their 2018/19 Self-Assessment tax return, (have been trading during 2019/20 and intend to continue trading in 2020/21.

 In addition, the self-employment trading profits need to be less than £50,000 and account for more than 50% of the total taxable income for the same period (so other income such as salaries, rental income & pensions need to be considered).
 This test needs to be met either in 2018/19 or across the average of the 3 years.